olive-k/NLP-Research-Paper-Multilingual-Aspesct-Based-Summarisation/README.md

 3. In scraper.py,

-    In line 12 change the argument of cachedStopWords = stopwords.words("english"), to whatever language you're building Come to the 'main' block.
+    In line 12 change the argument of cachedStopWords = stopwords.words("english"), to whatever language you're building.

+    Come to the 'main' block.
 Change lang = 'en' to whatever lang you are building (eg: 'de', 'fr', etc.)

 4. Run scraper.py